kitbagjs/query/docs/introduction.md

 # Introduction

 Kitbag query is a type-safe, composable query system designed specifically for Vue.js applications.
-It provides a powerful yet simple way to fetch, cache, synchronizing, and updating state with full TypeScript support.
+It provides a powerful yet simple way to fetch, cache, synchronize, and update state with full TypeScript support.

 ## What is Kitbag query?